brngl/anomalous-Moving_MNIST/README.md

 # Anomalous Moving MNIST

 This is an Anomalous Moving MNIST dataset generator.
 The dataset will contain Moving MNIST sequences with anomalies.
-It is built starting from MNIST dataset.
+It'll be built starting from MNIST dataset.

 ### Moving MNIST